 While this Nordic island has three spectacular national parks, Vatnajökull is the largest, and arguably the most otherworldly.

-Vatnajökull is actually made up of three separate parks – Jökulsárgliúfur National Park, Caldera of Askja, and Skaftafell National Park – and combined, it’s the largest national park in Europe.
+Vatnajökull is actually made up of three separate parks – Jökulsárgliúfur National Park, Caldera of Askja, and Skaftafell National Park – and, combined, it’s the largest national park in Europe.
 It’s difficult to convey the sheer size of Vatnajökull; it takes up 14% of Iceland’s entire landmass and is made up of glistening ice sheets, thundering waterfalls, and jagged mountains.

 Within the boundaries of Vatnajökull are some of the country’s most dazzling natural attractions, including 10 volcanoes, canyons carved by roaring waterfalls, and Jökulsárlón Glacier Lagoon.
 The latter is considered to be a natural wonder of Iceland, and watching the icebergs slowly drift along the blue lagoon can be a deeply transcendental experience.

-Plitvice Lakes National Park, Croatia
+2. Plitvice Lakes National Park, Croatia

+Plitvice Lakes National Park is the country’s top natural attraction, and it’s so stunning that it was declared a UNESCO World Heritage Site in 1979.
 The park is a breathtaking expanse of densely forested hills, crystalline turquoise lakes, and hundreds of tumbling waterfalls.
-Despite the park’s name, it’s the falls that are really the main attraction, as it’s these series of cascades that connect the 16 shimmering lakes.
+Despite the park’s name, it’s the falls that are really the main attraction, as it’s these which connect the park’s 16 shimmering lakes.
 Strolling through this bewitching park will have you feeling like you’ve fallen into a fairy tale.

-The unique landscape was created over several thousand years, as the calcium-rich waters travelled downstream and produced the terraced, barrier-like terrain in which the pools formed.
-The waters teem with fish, herons wade on the shores, clouds of butterflies drift above the bridges, and in the woods above, deer, bears, wolves and wild boar roam.
+The unique landscape was created over several thousand years as the calcium-rich waters travelled downstream and produced the terraced, barrier-like terrain in which the pools formed.
+The waters teem with fish, herons wade on the shores, clouds of butterflies drift above the bridges, and in the woods above, deer, bears, wolves, and wild boar roam.

-4. Pamukkale, Turkey
+3. Pamukkale, Turkey

 If you want to experience an otherworldly landscape with an added slice of ancient history and culture, then Pamukkale, in southwestern Turkey’s River Menderes valley, might be the destination for you.

-The name Pamukkale means ‘Cotton Castle’ – and if that also evokes images of fairy tales, you won’t be disappointed.
+The name Pamukkale means ‘Cotton Castle’ – and if that evokes images of fairy tales, you won’t be disappointed.

 Pamukkale is famous for its gleaming white limestone terraces, which hold pools of warm, bubbling thermal springs.
-This is a geological fairyland that’s long been popular with locals and visitors (Roman emperors used to bathe here), and now modern tourists have discovered its ethereal beauty.
+This is a geological fairyland that’s long been popular with locals and visitors (Roman emperors used to bathe here), and now modern tourists have discovered its ethereal beauty too.
 Soaking in the mineral-rich waters, high up on the mountain, is a magical experience.

 But it isn’t just the otherworldly landscape that makes Pamukkale so special – because on the other side of the terraces lies Hierapolis, an ancient Roman and Byzantine spa city.
 Founded around 190 BC, the city flourished until 1334, when it was abandoned after a series of earthquakes.
 There are few places in the world that combine history and geology so strikingly.

-Cenotes Dos Ojos, Mexico
+4. Cenotes Dos Ojos, Mexico

 Mexico’s Yucatán Peninsula is known for its stunning white sand beaches, sweltering jungles, and buzzing beach resorts – but it’s also home to a vast and secretive subterranean world.